bath-numerical-analysis/bath-numerical-analysis.github.io/README.md

          cancelled: set true for cancelled seminar (optional)
          teams: url for online Teams seminar

 Alignment of the keys (date, speakers, etc) is important.
+The entries are sorted on the date, which must be machine readable.
 Single quotes are important (if paragraphs are used).
-Mathematics is allowed (MathJax; e.g., using $\alpha$).
+Mathematics is allowed (MathJax; e.g.,  $\alpha$ by using dollar signs).
 An example entry is

       - date: 15 May 2020